Samo Khae

 Samo Khae (สมอแข) is a subdistrict in the Mueang Phitsanulok District of Phitsanulok Province, Thailand.
-In 2019 it had a population of 16,056 and 8,472 households.
+In 2022 it had a population of 15,821 and 8,822 households.
 In this subdistrict is a private university.

 Geography

 The topography of Samo Khae is fertile lowlands with an area of 40.19 km2 and lies east of the Nan river.
 The subdistrict is bordered to the north by Don Thong subdistrict, to the east by Wang Thong subdistrict of Wang Thong district, to the south by Wang Phikun subdistrict of Wang Thong district, and to the west by Aranyik subdistrict and Hua Ro subdistrict.
 Samo Khae subdistrict lies in the Nan Basin, which is part of the Chao Phraya Watershed.

 History

 Originally, Samo Khae subdistrict was divided into five administrative villages: Moo1 Ban Nong Tho, Moo2 Ban Ladlak Bua Khao, Moo3 Ban Dong Pradok-Krommethan, Moo4 Ban Samo Khae and Moo5 Ban Go.

-In 1998, Ban Noen Makhuek (Moo6) was separated from Ban Ladlak Bua Khao (Moo2); Ban Phong Sathon-Chinlap (Moo7) and Ban Krommethan-Chatkaew (Moo8) were split from Ban Dong Pradok-Krommethan (Moo3).Samo Khae Subdistrict Administrative Organization-SAO (ongkan borihan suan tambon) was established, published 19 January 1996 in Royal Thai Government Gazette, but effective 30 March 1996.
+Samo Khae Subdistrict Administrative Organization-SAO (ongkan borihan suan tambon) was established, published 19 January 1996 in Royal Thai Government Gazette, but effective 30 March 1996.

+In 1998, Ban Noen Makhuek (Moo6) was separated from Ban Ladlak Bua Khao (Moo2).

+Then in 2001 Ban Krommethan-Dong Pradok (Moo3) were split into three villages: Ban Dong Pradok (Moo3), Ban Phongsathon-Chinlap (Moo7) and Ban Krommethan-Chatkaew (Moo8).

+And in 2025, Moo7 Ban Pongsathon-Chinlap split into three villages: Moo7 Ban Pongsathon, Moo9 Ban Chinlap and Moo10 Ban Indochina.